commitspark/graphql-api/README.md

 }
 ```

-At runtime, when sending a GraphQL request to Commitspark, these are the queries, mutations and helper types that are
+At runtime, when sending a GraphQL request to Commitspark, these are the queries, mutations, and helper types that are
 added by Commitspark to your schema for the duration of request execution:

 ```graphql